Meet Our Administration Team

 Ms. Broski was also the team leader for the sixth grade team, which earned the recognition of Team of Excellence.
 In her time as team leader, she led the team in an interdisciplinary unit partnering with L’Oreal and the Clark community.
 She also led the team in the implementation of Career Day, an initiative to prepare students for their futures.

 Ms. Broski has presented at the New Jersey Association for Middle Level Education’s annual conferences, the New Jersey School Boards Association Conference as well as several in-district workshops.
 She has served on her district’s Instructional Council and Schools to Watch Committee.
 Ms. Broski earned a B.A. with high honors from The College of New Jersey in English/Journalism and Professional Writing.
-She also has obtained a M.A. in Instruction and Curriculum and Supervisor’s Certification from Kean University.
-She currently resides in Watchung with her husband Rich.
+She also has obtained a M.A. in Instruction and Curriculum and Supervisor’s Certification from Kean University in addition to her Principal's Certification from NJEXCEL.
+She currently resides in Watchung with her husband and two children.

 (732) 574-9600 Ext.
 3254

-MARK HARLEY, 6-12 SUPERVISOR OF STEAM (SCIENCE, TECHNOLOGY, ENGINEERING, ARTS, AND MATHEMATICS)
+NEETU VARSHNEY, 6-12 SUPERVISOR OF STEM (SCIENCE, TECHNOLOGY, ENGINEERING, AND MATHEMATICS)

-LORI KOWALSKI, SUPERVISOR OF PRESCHOOL, WELLNESS, SCHOOL NURSING, AND 504 PLANS
+LORI KOWALSKI, SUPERVISOR OF WELLNESS AND SCHOOL NURSING/SCHOOL NURSE

 Mrs. Kowalski has been a part of the district as the preschool nurse since 2010 and as an administrator since October 2015.
 She holds a Bachelor’s in Nursing from Villanova University and began her nursing career at Memorial Sloan Kettering Cancer Center.
 Upon attending night school, she completed her Master’s in Public Health from New York University and advanced to coordinator of admission screening.